 RELG 168 - DEATH, DYING, AND OTHER OPPORTUNITIES

 What happens after we die?
 Is death an end, an interruption, or a beginning?
 How should the living relate to the dead?
 This course explores several Asian religions' answers to these questions.
 By surveying a variety of beliefs, rituals, and cultural practices about death and the afterlife, this course demonstrates how views about death intimately shape our understanding of life.
 Hours credit: 3.0.
 Alternate years.

 RELG 183 - FAITH AND DOUBT

-Is 'faith' a desperate pitch to gain influence over a world only partly intelligible to mind and ill-suited to the human need for security?
-Is it a by-product of fear, guilt, resentment, or a primitive stage in human intellectual development?
+Is ‘faith’ a desperate pitch to gain influence over a world ill-suited to human desires?
+Is it a by-product of fear, resentment, wishful thinking, and/or a primitive stage in human intellectual development?
 Is it immoral?
 Is it coherent?
-Can it be rational?
-This course investigates several significant instances of "doubt" as representative of four general approaches to the critique of theistic belief.
-Attention will be given to the faith(s) that inspire such critiques, repercussions for believers, and some responses and strategies of response to these critiques.
+This course investigates several historically significant instances of ‘doubt’ as representative of four general approaches to the critique of ‘faith.’
+Special attention to repercussions for believers and to responses and strategies of response to critics.
 Identical with Philosophy 183.
 Hours credit: 3.

 What is Islam?
 Concerned about shari'a?
 In love with Rumi?
 Angry with Orientalists?
 An introduction to the symbolic world and enduring venture of 'Islam,' to the shared grounds of all subsequent historical expressions of Islam and to alternative paradigms of authority and interpretation that underlie the historically and culturally diverse expressions of Islam.
 Readings from the Qur'an, Rumi, Edward Said, Tayeb Salih, Ziauddin Sardar, Fatima Mernissi, and others.
 Hours credit: 3.0.
 Prerequisites: sophomore standing or permission of the instructor.
 Alternate years.